Next JS vs Gatsby: Selecting the Best Tool for Your Web Development Needs

 To sum it up:

-We love the free customization when using Next, but sometimes it can be challenging or simply taking form over substance
+• We love what Next.js is all about, especially free customization, but sometimes it can be challenging or simply take form over substance

 As you can see, both tools are very much along but have some slight nuances in data fetching, specificity, and rendering methods.
 They can impact your business.